Places You’d Never Expect that are Covered in Germs

-- That’s why it’s so important to always squeeze the water out of them.
-This will keep excessive water from remaining and allowing the reproduction of bacteria and other pathogens.
+That’s why it’s so important to always squeeze the water out of them.
+This will keep excess water from remaining and allowing the reproduction of bacteria and other pathogens.

-“Check this article out: 7 Household Items You Should Disinfect Every Day”
+You might like: 7 Household Items You Should Disinfect Every Day

 The problem with cutting boards is that we use them to cut raw meat, then fruit, then vegetables.
 Cutting boards are the ideal place for highly dangerous microbes to grow.

-Bacteria like salmonella, campylobacter, and Escherichia coli are just the tip of the iceberg when it comes to the most common inhabitants of kitchen items.
+Bacteria like salmonella, Campylobacter, and E. coli are just the tip of the iceberg when it comes to the most common inhabitants of kitchen items.

 When washcloths, soap, and even water come in contact with them, the perfect setting is created for the incubation of all kinds of microorganisms.